shotstack/json-examples/readme.md

 - In the example above replace `YOUR_KEY_HERE` with your the staging key provided to you during registration.

 - `@examples/ken-burn-effect.json` is the example JSON file from the examples folder you wish to render.
+See the
-See the [Examples](#Examples) table below for a list of examples.
+- [Examples](#Examples) table below for a list of examples.

-- Notice that we are using the stage endpoint `https://api.shotstack.io/stage/render` which is free for development and testing.
+- Notice that we are using the stage endpoint `https://api.shotstack.io/stage/render` which is free for development and
+- testing.

 #### Response

-If the POST is succesful you will receive a response similar to:
+If the POST is successful you will receive a response similar to:

 ```
 {